elevateforhumanity/fix2/content/video-scripts/program-holder-admin-portal.md

 # Program Holder / Admin Portal (30–45 seconds)
 **Title:** Program Holder Dashboard Overview

-Welcome to the **Program Holder Portal** inside Elevate Connects Directory.
+Welcome to the **Program Holder Portal** inside Elevate for Humanity.

 Here you can manage **program listings, cohorts, attendance, and outcomes** in one secure place.